 - Small Power Rune: 1 minute and 2 minutes 30 seconds into the match (i.e., when the countdown is at 5:59 and 4:29), the Power Rune starts rotating and becomes available.
 If it is not activated within 30 seconds after it becomes available, it will revert to its Unavailable state.
 If one team's Small Power Rune has entered the Activated state, the other team's Small Power Rune immediately becomes unavailable.
 After a team's robot activates its Small Power Rune, all robots in the team will receive a 25% Defense Buff that lasts for 45 seconds.
-Once the current Small Power Rune buff lapses, the cumulative damage dealt by the team to its opponent's robots during the buff period will be converted into experience points to be distributed evenly among all active Hero and Standard Robots in the team.
-The ratio of conversion is: damage: experience = 10:1, with the maximum limit of conversion being 100 Experience Points. - Large Power Rune: 4 minutes, 5 minutes 15 seconds, and 6 minutes 30 seconds into the match (i.e., when the countdown is at 2:59, 1:44, and 0:29), the Power Rune starts rotating and becomes available.
+During the buff period of the Small Power Rune, all Hero and Standard robots experience a 100% boost in earned experience.
+The whole team can gain a maximum of 800 extra experience points in one buff period. - Large Power Rune: 4 minutes, 5 minutes 15 seconds, and 6 minutes 30 seconds into the match (i.e., when the countdown is at 2:59, 1:44, and 0:29), the Power Rune starts rotating and becomes available.
 If it is not activated within 30 seconds after it becomes available, it will revert to its Unavailable state.
 Each Armor Module of the Large Power Rune is divided into rings 1-10.
 After a team's robot activates its Large Power Rune, the system will provide the corresponding Attack and Defense Buffs to all the team's robots based on the total number of rings hit.
+When the Large Power Rune is activated, a robot occupying the Power Rune Activation Point can gain 500 experience points.